 The early years of a child's education are very important and we know that choosing a primary school where your child will thrive is one of the most significant decisions you have to make as a parent.
-We work in partnership with parents to enable children to achieve the very best of which they are capable.
+We seek to work in partnership with parents to enable children to be happy and confident, to enjoy learning and to achieve the very best of which they are capable.
 We strive to provide pupils with firm foundations on which they can build happy and successful futures.
 Each child is unique and special and we aim to find, celebrate and develop their individual strengths and talents.